Welcome to the ArtificialDeveloper app! - created and maintained by Sascha Wildgrube.

 These are high complexity non-domain specific problems or low complexity domain specific problems.
 Solutions are available on public sources, but not all of them are fit-for-purpose.

-Examples are complex math problems with partially non-deterministic results, optimization problems, data validation that require implicit knowledge (e.g. emails, urls, ISINs, IBANs), problems that require data retrieval via database interfaces or REST APIs, low complexity domain-specific problems that involve ServiceNow specific APIs like retrieving records based on filter criteria.
+Examples are complex math problems with partially non-deterministic results, optimization problems, data validation that require implicit knowledge (e.g., emails, urls, ISINs, IBANs), problems that require data retrieval via database interfaces or REST APIs, low complexity domain-specific problems that involve ServiceNow specific APIs like retrieving records based on filter criteria.

 Class 3 Problems